|About Transmission Symptoms Diagnosis Treatment Prevention|

-Chlamydophila felis (formerly known as Chlamydia psittici) is a common disease caused by an intracellular bacterium (a bacterium which lives inside the host’s cells).
-Chlamydia psittaci has been reclassified by veterinary microbiologists.
+Chlamydophila felis is a common infection caused by an intracellular bacterium (a bacterium which lives inside the host’s cells).
 The family Chlamydiae is now divided into two genera, Chlamydia and Chlamydophila.
 The genus Chlamydophila contains four species, including Chlamydophila felis, a causative agent for conjunctivitis in cats.

 Chlamydophila felis attach themselves to the mucosal cells of the conjunctiva, gastrointestinal and genital tracts.
 The eyes become red, inflamed and develop a discharge.